pivotal/docs-tap/tap-gui/plugins/app-live-view-springboot.hbs.md

 The search feature enables the user to search on the request mapping or the method.
 The toggle **/actuator/\*\* Request Mappings** displays the actuator related mappings of the application.

->**Note:** When application actuator endpoint is exposed on management.server.port, the application does not return any actuator request mappings data in the context.
+When the application actuator endpoint is exposed on `management.server.port`, the application does not return any actuator request mappings data in the context.
 The application displays a message when the actuator toggle is enabled.